A/N: Thanks as always to RachelFish. One day, I will give her the best hug ever. And thank YOU for reading my words.

 A good song for this chapter: "Headlights Look Like Diamonds" by Arcade Fire

-As Bella and I start our run the next morning, I know there's something wrong.
+As Bella and I start our run the morning after Halloween, I know there's something wrong.
 I could tell the moment she opened the door.
 I try to ask, but of course she doesn't want to talk about it.
 It's getting really old.

 I keep glancing over at her as we jog down Meeting Street.
 She's stuck inside her head again.
 That's why I'm shocked when she blurts out the thing she says when we're halfway to the Battery.